lernerb/lernerb/README.md

 ## What I do

-I'm an engineer currently working on all things Mobile at @SlackHQ, with prior management experience leading high-impact & high-performing teams in the mobile & web domain.
+Prior management experience leading high-impact & high-performing teams in the mobile & web domains.

 ## Past Experience